krystianbajno/eventhorizon/README.md

 ./processing keyword1 keyword2 --parse-content # parse content too
 ```

-Precompiled binary can be found in this repository.
+Precompiled Mach-O binary for MacOS M1 can be found in this repository.

 ### 5. Retrieve the Output
 The tool will generate a JSON file containing the mapped data.
 This file will be stored at: